kevincastro956/SQL-projects/README.md

 # Introduction
-This is a project where I analyze both skills needed and salarys of Data Analyst postions.
+This is a project where I analyze both skills needed and salariesof Data Analyst postions.

 Queries used to conduct analysis : [project_sql](/project_sql/)